bibleup/bibleup/README.md

 # Introduction
-BibleUp makes bible references on a webpage easily accessible without the need of leaving the page.
+BibleUp makes Bible references on a webpage easily accessible without the need of leaving the page.
 It searches for all Bible references on a page and transforms each one to a link.
-Hovering on these links will make the Bible text accessible via a feature-rich and flexible hover popup.
+Hovering on these links will make the Bible text accessible via a feature-rich and flexible popover.
 <br><br>
 BibleUp is a blend of an internal API and a display interface.